Audio-Solutions/pulse-visualizer/README.md

 On first run, config and themes get copied to `~/.config/pulse-visualizer/` if they're not already there.

+#### Note
+ Do not build with `sudo ninja install`.
+This will cause ownership and permission issues.
+Please run the build as a regular user (`ninja`) and use `sudo ninja install` only for the install step.

 ## Dependencies & Platform Support

 **You need:**